facebook/TestSlide/docs/patching/index.rst

 :doc:`../../strict_mock/index` solves the problem of having mocks that behave like the real thing.
 To really accomplish that we need a way of defining what a mocked method call will return.
 We also need a way of putting the mock in place of real objects.
 These are problems solved with **patching**.

 TestSlide provides patching tools specialized in different problems.
-They are not only useful to configure ``StrictMock``, but rather any Python object, including "real" ones, like a database connection.
+They are not only useful to configure ``StrictMock``, but any Python object, including "real" ones, like a database connection.
 You can configure canned responses for specific calls, simulate network timeouts or anything you may need for your test.

-Please follow each documentation page to learn more and keep the :doc:`cheat_sheet/index` at hand for future reference.
+Here's a summary of the patching tools available either via ``testslide.TestCase`` or :doc:`../testslide_dsl/index`.
+Also check the comprehensive :doc:`cheat_sheet/index`.

 :doc:`patch_attribute()<patch_attribute/index>`